open-mmlab/mmengine/docs/en/common_usage/visualize_training_log.md

 clearml-init
 ```

-Configure the `visualizer` in the initialization parameters of the Runner, and set `vis_backends` to `ClearMLVisBackend`.
+Configure the `visualizer` in the initialization parameters of the Runner, and set `vis_backends` to [ClearMLVisBackend](mmengine.visualization.ClearMLVisBackend).

 ```python
 runner = Runner(